SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/04-Problem-05.md

 Then, calculate the price for each series.
 [/hint]
 [hint]
-Calculate the price for the all of the series and check if you can buy them.
+Calculate the price for all of the series and check if you can buy them.
 [/hint]

 [/hints]